-Potential Impact Recommended Mitigation Measure(s) Resulting Impact Significance i Construction Phase Erosion and sedimentation implement trenchless (i.e. directional drilling) technology at crossings, where possible minimize potential for soil compaction (see Soil Compaction in Table 8) controlled vehicle and machinery access routes, minimize disturbance by keeping construction equipment outside of, and at least 30m away from, water bodies avoid clearing, grubbing and grading activities during seasonally wet periods, where possible avoid work if high volume rain events or snow melt events (as determined by the Environmental Monitor) are observed, resuming once soils have been stabilized (i.e. heavy-duty silt fences, coir logs, or straw mats around any soil stockpiles) to avoid risk of erosion, soil compaction or the potential for sediment release into nearby water bodies implement FRP if on-site flooding occurs implement ESC Plan, and monitor erosion and sediment control systems frequently for effectiveness, repairing deficient controls in a timely manner and using an adaptive management approach when deemed appropriate stabilize banks as soon as possible after construction disturbance (i.e., plantings, rock, etc.); if insufficient time is available in the growing season to establish vegetative cover, an overwintering treatment such as erosion control blankets, fibre matting etc. should be applied to contain the site over the winter period.
-Plant vegetative cover as soon as is feasible in the next growing season, followed by maintenance and inspection work in dry conditions (i.e., low flow period) or isolate in-water work area with use of a water containment structure (i.e. cofferdams) install an in-stream sediment filter (e.g. Siltsoxx or Filtersoxx) downstream of water containment structure dewatering discharge should be dissipated (i.e. splash pads, sand bags, hay bales etc.) and may require splitting discharge to more than one location dewatering discharge rates should be evaluated as to not result in erosion and sedimentation to rece Not Significant Water quality impairment implement ESC Plan implement SPRP keep machinery clean, and refuel a minimum of 30m away from any water body fuel and other construction related chemicals stored securely away from water bodies any discharge to a water body must meet MOECC Policy 2 standards (at or better water quality than that of the receiving water body) Not Significant
+Potential Impact Recommended Mitigation Measure(s) Resulting Impact Significance i Construction Phase Erosion and sedimentation implement trenchless (i.e. directional drilling) technology at crossings, where possible minimize potential for soil compaction (see Soil Compaction in Table 8) controlled vehicle and machinery access routes, minimize disturbance by keeping construction equipment outside of, and at least 30m away from, water bodies avoid clearing, grubbing and grading activities during seasonally wet periods, where possible avoid vork if high volume rain events or snow melt events (as determined by the Environmental Monitor) are observed, resuming once soils have been stabilized (i.e. heavy-duty silt fences, coir logs, or straw mats around any soil stockpiles) to avoid risk of erosion, soil compaction or the potential for sediment release into nearby water bodies implement ESC Plan, and monitor erosion and sediment control systems frequently for effectiveness, repairing deficient controls in a timely manner and using an adaptive management approach when deemed appropriate stabilize banks as soon as possible after construction disturbance (i.e., plantings, rock, etc.); if insufficient time is available in the growing season to establish vegetative cover, an overwintering treatment such as erosion control blankets, fibre matting etc. should be applied to contain the site over the winter period.
+Plant vegetative cover as soon as is feasible in the next growing season, followed by maintenance and inspection work in dry conditions (i.e., low flow period) or isolate in-water work area with use of a water containment structure (i.e. cofferdams) install an in-stream sediment filter (e.g. Siltsoxx or Filtersoxx) downstream of water containment structure dewatering discharge should be dissipated (i.e. splash pads, sand bags, hay bales etc.) and may require splitting discharge to more than one location Not Significant Water quality impairment implement ESC Plan implement SPRP keep machinery clean, and refuel a minimum of 30m away from any water body fuel and other construction related chemicals stored securely away from water bodies any discharge to a water body must meet MOECC Policy 2 standards (at or better water quality than that of the receiving water body) Not Significant